Samuel04-png/loansage/SPARK_PLAN_GUIDE.md

 ## ✅ Project Status: BLAZE PLAN (Upgraded)

-**The LoanSage project has been upgraded to Firebase Blaze Plan.
+**The TengaLoans project has been upgraded to Firebase Blaze Plan.
 All features are now fully enabled!**

 ## What's Enabled on Blaze Plan